VANNER PEREZ NOTARIES LLP

 - The Business will only process Personal Data, in accordance with applicable law, for the following purposes:

-- administering our Business, including complaints resolution, troubleshooting of our website, data analysis, testing of new features, research, statistical and survey purposes;
+(g) administering our Business, including complaints resolution, troubleshooting of our website, data analysis, testing of new features, research, statistical and survey purposes, as well as client acquisition, marketing and business development activities;

 The legal basis for our processing of Personal Data for the purposes described above will typically include: